ViRb3/pi-encrypted-boot-ssh/README.md

 ## On the Raspberry Pi

 Boot the Raspberry Pi with the new SD card.
 It will obtain an IP address from the DHCP server and start listening for SSH connections.
 To decrypt the root partition and continue boot, from any shell, simply run `cryptroot-unlock`.

-The first time only:

-1. Once decrypted, the system will power off.
-The reason for this is currently unknown.
-Restart the device and decrypt again.
-2. The decrypted system will run the init script from before and reboot back into the initramfs.
-Proceed to decrypt one last time.

 Once booted into the decrypted system, you will notice that the root partition is still sized at ~3GB, no matter how much space you have on the SD card.
 To fix this, resize the partition: